Mary Quant at the V&A

 Dame Mary Quant is a fashion icon, originating from the 1960s.
 Inventive, opinionated and commercially minded, Mary was a design and retail pioneer.

 The Mary Quant exhibition sponsored by King’s Road is a spectacular retrospective look of her work from 1955-1975.
-Mary revolutionised the high street, harnessing the youthful spirit of the sixties and the new mass-production techniques to create a new look for women.
+Mary revolutionised the high street.
+She harnessed the youthful spirit of the sixties.
+She used the new mass-production techniques to create a new look for women.
 What’s more, she made fashion accessible, which was most important for the designer.

 Quant became a powerful role model for the working woman.
-She popularised the mini-skirt that became synonymous with her brand and were integral to the development of the ‘Swinging Sixties’ scene.
+She popularised the mini-skirt.
+The mini-skirt became synonymous with her brand.
+It was integral to the development of the ‘Swinging Sixties’ scene.

 Mary Quant – The Exhibition

-The Mary Quant exhibition is an incredible collection of her garments worldwide, bringing together over 120 garments, accessories, cosmetics, which have never been on display before.
+The Mary Quant exhibition is an incredible collection of her garments worldwide.
+It brings together over 120 garments, accessories, and cosmetics.
+These items have never been shown before.

 In June 2018, a call-out to the public to track down rare garments for the exhibition received over 1,000 responses.
 These changed the narrative of the exhibition.
-Sheila Hope came forward with her dress made for her for her 21st Birthday from a Butterick dress pattern, describing it as “an iconic, simple design which instantly appealed to me, frilled neckline and sleeves with tiny darts to shape and ease the elbow”.
+Sheila Hope came forth with her dress made for her 21st Birthday from a Butterick dress pattern.
+She described it as “an iconic, simple design which instantly appealed to me.
+It had a frilled neckline and sleeves with tiny darts to shape and ease the elbow”.

-The beginning of the exhibition sets the scene of post-war London for the opening of her experimental shop Bazaar on Chelsea’s King’s Road in 1955.
-Inspiring young women to rebel against traditional style dresses, Mary based her designs often on schoolgirl pinafore dresses or masculine tailoring.
+The beginning of the exhibition sets the scene of post-war London.
+It showcases the opening of her experimental shop, Bazaar, on Chelsea’s King’s Road in 1955.
+Mary inspired young women to rebel against traditional dress.
+She often based her designs on schoolgirl pinafore dresses or masculine tailoring.
 I am a personal fan of the multi-coloured PVC raincoats.

 Mary Quant through the years

 Born and brought up in Blackheath, London, Mary Quant was the daughter of two Welsh schoolteachers.
-Following her parents’ refusal to let her attend a fashion course.
+After her parents’ refusal to let her attend a fashion course.
 Quant studied illustration at Goldsmiths, where she met her future husband, the aristocrat Alexander Plunket Greene.
-She graduated in 1953 with a diploma in art education and began an apprenticeship at a high-end milliner, Erik of Brook Street.
+She graduated in 1953 with a diploma in art education.
+She then began an apprenticeship at a high-end milliner, Erik of Brook Street.

 In 1955, Plunket Greene purchased Markham House on the King’s Road in Chelsea, London.
-An area frequented by the ‘Chelsea Set’ – a group of young artists, film directors, and socialites interested in exploring new ways of living – and dressing.
-Quant, Plunket Greene and a friend, lawyer-turned-photographer Archie McNair, opened a restaurant (Alexander’s) in the basement of the new building, and a boutique called Bazaar on the ground floor.
+An area frequented by the ‘Chelsea Set’.
+This group consisted of young artists, film directors, and socialites.
+They were interested in exploring new ways of living and dressing.
+Quant, Plunket Greene, and a friend, lawyer-turned-photographer Archie McNair, opened a restaurant (Alexander’s) in the basement of the new building.
+They also opened a boutique called Bazaar on the ground floor.
 The different strengths of each partner contributed to their long term success; while working together on all aspects.
-Quant concentrated on design, Plunket Greene had the entrepreneurial and marketing skills, and McNair brought legal and business sense to the brand.
+Quant concentrated on design.
+Plunket Greene had entrepreneurial and marketing skills.
+McNair brought legal and business sense to the brand.

-Quant initially stocked the shop with outfits she could source on the wholesale market, exploiting the opportunity to offer a new take on women’s style.
+Quant initially stocked the shop with outfits she sourced on the wholesale market.
+She exploited the opportunity to offer a new take on women’s style.
 But she soon became frustrated with the clothes available.
-Encouraged by the success of what Quant described as a pair of ‘mad’ lounge pyjamas that she had designed for Bazaar’s opening (the design featured in Harper’s Bazaar magazine and was later purchased by an American manufacturer), she decided to start stocking the boutique with her own designs.
+Encouraged by the success of what Quant described as a pair of ‘mad’ lounge

-Quant was a self-taught designer, attending evening classes on cutting and adjusting mass-market printed patterns to achieve the looks she was after.
+Quant was a self-taught designer.
+She attended evening classes on cutting and adjusting mass-market printed patterns.
+This helped her achieve the looks she was after.
 Once technically proficient, she initiated a hand-to-mouth production cycle.
-The day’s sales at Bazaar paid for the cloth that was then made up overnight into new stock for the following day.
+The day’s sales at Bazaar paid for the cloth.
+It was then made up overnight into new stock for the next day.
 Although exhausting, this cottage-industry approach meant that the rails at Bazaar were continually refreshed with short runs of new designs.
 Satisfying the customers’ hunger for fresh, unique looks at competitive prices.

-From the late 1950s to the early 1960s, Bazaar was one of the very few shops in London that offered an alternative to the ‘mature’ styles produced by other high-fashion designers.
-It also offered a radically different shopping experience than the couturiers, department stores and chain stores that made up the mainstream fashion market.
-At Bazaar, loud music, free drinks, witty window displays and extended opening hours created a ‘scene’ that often kept going late into the evening.
+From the late 1950s to the early 1960s, Bazaar was one of the very few shops in London.
+It offered a choice to the ‘mature’ styles produced by other high-fashion designers.
+It also offered a radically different shopping experience.
+This was unlike the couturiers, department stores, and chain stores that made up the mainstream fashion market.
+At Bazaar, loud music and free drinks created a ‘scene.’
+Witty window displays and extended opening hours kept it going late into the evening.
 Young women travelled to Bazaar to enjoy shopping for ‘something different’ in a much less formal environment.

 Quant’s first collections were strikingly modern in their simplicity, and very wearable.

-Quant’s developing aesthetic was influenced by the dancers, musicians and Beatnik street chic of the Chelsea Set, and the Mods (short for ‘Modernists’), who helped to define London’s youth culture in late-1950s Britain, with their love of sharp tailoring and clean outlines.
+Quant’s developing aesthetic was influenced by the dancers, musicians and Beatnik street chic of the Chelsea Set.
+The Mods (short for ‘Modernists’) also influenced her.
+They helped to define London’s youth culture in late-1950s Britain.
+Their love of sharp tailoring and clean outlines was notable.
 Quant’s first collections were strikingly modern in their simplicity, and very wearable.
 Unlike the more structured clothes still popular with couturiers, Quant wanted “relaxed clothes suited to the actions of normal life”.
-Pairing short tunic dresses with tights in bright, stand-out colours – scarlet, ginger, prune and grape – she created a bold, high-fashion version of the practical outfits she’d worn as a child at school and at dance classes.
+Pairing short tunic dresses with tights in bright, stand-out colours – scarlet, ginger, prune and grape.
+She created a bold, high-fashion version of the practical outfits she’d worn as a child at school.
+She also created versions of those outfits for dance classes.

 An interest in the unexpected was another signature for Quant.

-One of her early designs from 1958 – a three-piece outfit in grey flannel – combines a hat, knickerbockers and a tunic-style shift.
+One of her early designs from 1958 – a three-piece outfit in grey flannel – combines a hat.
+It also includes knickerbockers and a tunic-style shift.
 A striking ensemble that revisions Victorian undergarments as a quirky form of daywear.
-Other examples of Quant’s irreverent approach include her line of men’s cardigans long enough to wear as dresses, and white plastic collars used to brighten up sweaters and dresses.
-Such designs easily allowed young consumers to buy into ‘being modern’.
-By 1957 demand for Quant’s clothes had led to the opening of a second Bazaar store on the King’s Road, in a space designed by Terence Conran.
+Other examples of Quant’s irreverent approach include her line of men’s cardigans long enough to wear as dresses.
+She also designed white plastic collars used to brighten up sweaters and dresses.
+Such designs easily allowed young consumers to buy into ‘

 Extremely short skirts and shift dresses became Quant’s trademark